-The layers of this raw chocolate raspberry slice work so well together.
+These delicious Chocolate Raspberry Bars are a really easy dessert to make and are made up of three amazing layers.
 The chocolate nut base has the perfect crunch to it, the raspberry layer is soft and sweet and the chocolate layer will leave you wanting more.
 I have included the Thermomix method as well.

 Gluten & Dairy Free – suitable for people with gluten and dairy/lactose intolerances.

 Easy to Make – this recipe involves three layers which are all very easy to make.
 All you need is a food processor or a high-speed blender to make each layer.

 Healthy wholefood ingredients – which are easy to find at any supermarket, health store, food markets or on-line store.

 Medjool Dates – make sure you use medjool dates for the base, however you run the risk of the base ingredients not sticking together.
 Medjool dates are much sticker than regular dates and my go-to when making raw desserts.